RupankarCh/my-notes/Linux/Ansible/Ansible_Practical.md

 ansible all -m filesystem -a 'fstype=ext4 dev=/dev/nvme0n2p2'
 ```

-# 13. Mount Module
+## 13. Mount Module

 ```
 ansible all -m mount -a 'path=/data src=/dev/nvme0n2p1 fstype=xfs state=mounted'  (Mounts /dev/nvme0n2p1 as XFS on /data immediately and ensures the mount is configured persistently)

-ansible all -m mount -a 'path=/data src=/dev/nvme0n2p1 fstype=xfs opts=defaults state=present'  (Adds/configures the /data mount in /etc/fstab with default options but does not mount it immediately)
+ansible all -m mount -a 'path=/data src=/dev/nvme0n2p1 fstype=xfs opts=defaults state=present'  (Adds/configures the /data mount in /etc/fstab with default options but does not mount it immediately, the mount is configured persistently)
 ```

 ---